 Georgetown University - Department of Government

-In recent decades, the diversity of Americans’ news choices has expanded substantially.
-This paper examines whether access to an ideologically distinctive news source — the Fox News cable channel — influences vote intentions.
-It also considers whether any such effect is concentrated among those likely to agree with Fox’s viewpoint.
-To test these possibilities with individual-level data, we identify local Fox News availability for 22,592 respondents to the 2000 National Annenberg Election Survey.
-For the population overall, we find an average treatment effect indistinguishable from zero.
-Yet we also find a sizable effect of Fox access on the vote intentions of Republicans and pure independents, a finding that is bolstered by placebo tests.
-Contrary to fears about pervasive media influence, but consistent with an older tradition of media scholarship, access to an ideologically distinctive media source reinforces the loyalties of co-partisans without influencing out-partisans.
+In recent decades, the diversity of Americans' news choices has expanded substantially.
+This paper examines whether access to an ideologically distinctive news source --- the Fox News cable channel --- influences vote intentions.
+It focuses on whether any such effect is concentrated among those likely to agree with Fox's viewpoint.
+To test these possibilities with individual-level data, we identify local Fox News availability for 22,595 respondents to the 2000 National Annenberg Election Survey.
+For the population overall, we find a pro-Republican average treatment effect that is statistically indistinguishable from zero.
+Yet, when separating respondents by party, we find a sizable effect of Fox access only on the vote intentions of Republicans and pure independents, a result that is bolstered by placebo tests.
+Contrary to fears about pervasive media influence, access to an ideologically distinctive media source reinforces the loyalties of co-partisans and possibly persuades independents without influencing out-partisans.